Chandler (surname)

 Chandler, and its variant spellings, is a family name that originated as an occupational surname in medieval England.
 It applied to a person involved in making or selling candles and similar articles.
-The earliest records as a surname are of Matthew le Candeler in London in 1274 and William le Chandeler in Essex in 1275.
-In the 1881 census of England, the surname Chandler was apparently used by over 0.3% of the population.
+The earliest records as a surname are attested in Anglo-Norman by Matthew le Candeler in London in 1274 and William le Chandeler in Essex in 1275.
+It corresponds to the Norman-Picard and (northern) French surnames Candelier, Chandelier and Lechandelier "candle maker".

 As of 2010, Chandler ranked as the 404th most popular surname in the United States, with 79,186 citizens.